priv-kweihmann/meta-rubygems/scripts/README.md

 * build the recipes `bitbake ruby-<gemname> ruby-<gemname>-native`
 * add the new recipes to `packagegroups-rubygems/packagegroup-rubygems.bb`

+### Adding gems for a different version of ruby

+In case you want to generate gem recipes for a different ruby version than the one on master use `ruby-gen <path to meta-rubygems>/recipes-rubygems --rubyversion=<rubyversion> <gemname> <gemversion>`

 ## Testing changes

 * run `bitbake core-image-minimal-rubygems`